 - Locate the registration card and verify it is current.

-- Test all headlights, taillights, brake lights, and turn signals.
+- Test the brakes, safety belts, horn, lights, and turn signals.

-- Check that all three mirrors are securely attached and adjustable.
+- Check that the mirrors are secure and usable.

 If anything on this list isn’t right, get it fixed before test day.
 A failed vehicle inspection at the DMV means going home and starting the scheduling process over again.